 The main shopping area is a strip mall with a Safeway grocery store as well as a variety of other shops and cafes.
-Other than the Diamond Heights village shopping center, though, you’ll find yourself leaving the neighborhood for any other shopping you might want to do.
+Other than the DHV neighborhood shopping center, though, you’ll find yourself leaving the neighborhood for most any other shopping you might want to do.

 Single-family homes in the neighborhood are nestled on the northwest side of the neighborhood, with many of them overlooking or backing up to Glen Park Canyon.
-Diamond Heights Village is the largest condominium complex in the Diamond Heights neighborhood, but the neighborhood has plenty of condo options.
+DHV is the largest condominium complex in the neighborhood, but the neighborhood has plenty of condo options.
 Depending on their location, some homes have phenomenal downtown views.

 Getting Around in